defenseunicorns/pepr/docs/030_user-guide/120_customization.md

 ## Redact Store Values from Logs

-By default, the store values are displayed in logs, to redact them you can set the `PEPR_STORE_REDACTED_VALUES` environment variable to `true` in the `package.json` file or directly on the Watcher or Admission `Deployment`.
+By default, the store values are displayed in logs, to redact them you can set the `PEPR_STORE_REDACT_VALUES` environment variable to `true` in the `package.json` file or directly on the Watcher or Admission `Deployment`.
 The default value is `undefined`.

 ```json
 {